dykstal/MATH582/README.md

 # TROPOMI Methane Analysis Service
 *Aidan Dykstal*

+**Announcements:** COMING SOON are (1) the autoencoder implementation for anomaly detection and (2) the PDF document summarizing how to use this software.
+Expect to see these changes by Thursday's class.

 ## Overview
 ### The Service
 This is a project repository for MATH 582 (STATISTICS PRACTICUM) at the Colorado School of Mines.
 The code within creates a web-interfaced service used for detecting anomalies in tropospheric methane (as detected by the TROPOMI instrument).
 Three analytics are supported for anomaly detection now: